  Dimension 3: Information and service provision capacity

 The capacity in services production and delivery, is of primary importance for the mission of NMHSs as providers of essential decision-support information and services with key socioeconomic impacts.
 This is where the return on investment in the (usually more expensive) technological side of the value chain is realized.
 Therefore, CD actions of these two dimensions should go hand in hand, i.e., the “hard” and “soft” infrastructure actions should be planned and designed in an integral manner.
 Furthermore, the new digital technological solutions offer vast new modalities for the generation and delivery of services (e.g., cloud-based solution, web services, mobile apps) which may reduce both the capital and running costs, and open possibilities for investing more in the soft infrastructure and human resources development.
-This restructuring of the investments in the CD actions should be seen as a major transformational factor in the CD actions under the WCDS which will require a strong focus on change management.
+This restructuring of the investments in the CD actions should be seen as a major transformational factor in the CD actions under the WCDF which will require a strong focus on change management.

 Key result areas in developing information and services provision capacity: By raising the services provision capacity, the NMHSs will be able to fulfil their mandate of delivering decision-support information and services to all levels of society – from governments to citizens.
 CD actions in the services provision dimension should, inter alia: (a) focus on key services for safety of life and property, like services in support of MHEWS; (b) climate services needed to support the development of national adaptation plans; (c) specific service areas depending on national circumstances in support of economic sectors; (d) provide soft infrastructure solutions enabling access to high-quality services by users, e.g., integrated service platforms, mobile applications, cloud services, with utilization of Earth-system data from the sGDPFS; (e) utilization of social science for increase relevance and impact; (f) co-design and co-production of products and services with research and user communities.